Product Menu

 Canada East

-Ungava Bay has mostly first-year ice with some bergy water along the eastern shoreline.
+Foxe Basin contains mostly first-year ice.
 The ice in Davis Strait is mostly first-year with a trace of old ice.
-Frobisher Bay has reduced ice concentration.
+Frobisher Bay has low concentrations of first-year ice along with areas of bergy water.
+Cumberland Sound is also a mix of first-year ice, bergy water but also with some young ice.
 The ice along the Labrador Coast is first-year ice with a trace of old ice.

 Thumbnail image of Canada North Synopsis PNG